 Utah employers are successfully hiring, retaining, and elevating world-class talent from many diverse backgrounds.
 Click on the logos below to read in-depth interviews with DEI experts.
 Current stories include:

 Utah is home to many terrific advocacy groups who connect, support, and elevate diverse and underrepresented talent.
 EDCUtah works closely with these partner organizations and can make local introductions to additional advocacy groups upon client request.
 In addition to the partners below, Magnify Utah maintains a wide range of resources for diverse Utahns and their families.

 To stay informed about news and events affecting Utah's multicultural communities, sign up for the weekly newsletter from the Utah Division of Multicultural Affairs.

 EDCUtah is committed to demonstrating diversity, equity, and inclusion in our own operations and to taking a leadership role in making Utah a welcoming place for talented people from all backgrounds.
-We are proud to have incubated the Center for Economic Opportunity and Belonging (CEOB), whose mission is to engage with communities of color and catalyze private and philanthropic partnerships to remedy racial disparities in economic opportunity, education, health, and housing in Utah.
+We are proud to have incubated the Center for Economic Opportunity & Belonging (the Center), whose mission is to engage with communities of color and catalyze private and philanthropic partnerships to remedy racial disparities in economic opportunity, education, health, and housing in Utah.